 - These experiences will help our children develop their communication skills and generalize them.
 We, the caregivers, need to facilitate the interactions at first and we want to foster the non-verbal communication and emotional signalling that neurotypical children naturally have.

-- We want our children to get practice at picking up on subtle social cues while experiencing humour and shared pleasure so they can learn to spontaneously react in a more natural fashion as they develop.
+- We want our children to get practice at picking up on subtle social cues while experiencing humour and shared pleasure so they can learn to spontaneously react in a more related way as they develop.
 This is much more challenging to do once our children get older, but is still always possible.

 It is rare to see children with a full comprehensive developmental program in place, but we can all aim to provide our children with the best that we can from this ideal model.
 Certainly the public funding for such an approach lags behind greatly.
 Ideally, we would have clinics that provide all of the essential services under one roof.